WPSemantix/Timbr-GenAI/LangGraph/README.md

 llm_instance = <your_llm_instance>  # Replace with your actual LLM instance (optional)
 generate_sql_node = GenerateTimbrSqlNode(
-    llm=llm_instance,  # Optional: uses LlmWrapper with env vars if not specified
+    llm=llm_instance,  # optional: uses LlmWrapper with env vars if not specified
     # url, token, ontology are optional if environment variables are set
-    url="https://your-timbr-app.com/",  # Optional: uses TIMBR_URL if not specified
+    url="https://your-timbr-app.com/",  # optional: uses TIMBR_URL if not specified
-    token="tk_XXXXXXXXXXXXXXXXXXXXXXXX",  # Optional: uses TIMBR_TOKEN if not specified
+    token="tk_XXXXXXXXXXXXXXXXXXXXXXXX",  # optional: uses TIMBR_TOKEN if not specified
-    ontology="timbr_knowledge_graph",  # Optional: uses TIMBR_ONTOLOGY/ONTOLOGY if not specified
+    ontology="timbr_knowledge_graph",  # optional: uses TIMBR_ONTOLOGY/ONTOLOGY if not specified
     schema="dtimbr",
     concept="Sales"
 )